This website is for ALL OF US DIABETICS AND THE FAMILIES OF DIABETICS That REALLY like to eat!

 8-9 inch springform pan very well buttered or sprayed with Pam.

 2/3 c. flour

 1/3 cup toasted nuts (either Almonds, Walnuts, or Pecans)

 ½ tsp cinnamon

-¼ tsp. ground ginger
+¼ tsp. cardamom (optional can substitute ground ginger)

-1/2 tsp. baking powder
+½ tsp. baking powder

 4 tbsp. butter or margarine